Fragmentation-induced localization and boundary charges in dimensions two and above: Motivating example: Correlations in a 2D discrete Laplacian model

 Here, we are uniformly sampling over all possible global initial configurations $\mathbf{s}(0)$ of the system, whose total number is given by $D =(2S+1)^{N}$ for a system of $N$ sites. $\mathbf{s}(t)$ is the time-evolved configuration corresponding to a particular trajectory of the system, and the brackets denote averaging over different circuit realizations.
 We use $C(\vec{r},t) \equiv C_{\vec{r}}(\vec{r},t)$ to denote autocorrelations on the same site.

 The expected generic late-time behavior for a system with the above multipole symmetries is a subdiffusive decay of correlations of the form $C(\vec{r},t)\sim t^{-1/2}$~\cite{gromov2020_fractonhydro,Iaconis_2021,Hart_2022}.
 This behavior is indeed observed in our model when $S>2$ as Fig.~\ref{fig:fig2}a shows.
 However, Fig.~\ref{fig:fig2}a also shows that for $S=2$, bulk correlations saturate to a finite value that remains finite even in the thermodynamic limit (see App.~\ref{app:scaling} for a careful finite-size scaling analysis).
+We have also numerically confirmed that spatial correlations remain localized to a finite region.
 This is reminiscent of the behavior observed for $S=1$ in the one-dimensional version of the same model~\cite{Sala_PRX}, where it appeared as a result of Hilbert (or configuration in the classical model) space fragmentation.
 In Sec.~\ref{sec:localization} we argue that a similar explanation is valid here as well and it generalizes to a larger class of models, defined on arbitrary lattices and graphs.

 While bulk correlations decay to zero for any $S>2$ at infinite times, we find that correlations evaluated near the boundary of a system with open boundary conditions remain finite for \emph{any} $S$, as shown in Fig.~\ref{fig:fig2}b.
 In Sec.~\ref{sec:spat_mod_charges}, we will explain this by the presence of a set of additional conserved quantities localized at the edges of the system, similar to the behavior observed for certain 1D systems in Ref. \cite{Sala_21}.
 We construct a hierarchy of conserved quantities that are power-law localized towards the bulk and utilize Mazur's bound to show that these lead to the finite boundary correlations observed above.
-This is consistent with the fact that we do not only observe finite boundary auto-correlations, but that in fact, the spatial correlation along the boundary is also localized (see inset in Fig.~\ref{fig:fig2}b).
+This is consistent with the fact that we do not only observe finite boundary auto-correlations, but that in fact, the spatial correlation along the boundary defined as ${C_\dr{boundary}(x,t)\equiv C_{\vec{0}}(\vec{r}=(x,y=0),t)}$ is also localized (see inset in Fig.~\ref{fig:fig2}b).